-Increased Reach: The demand from direct deals is limited to a single advertiser, the demand from ad networks and ad exchanges sometimes consist of a limited pool of advertisers and DSPs.
+Increased Reach: The demand from direct deals is limited to a single advertiser, the demand from ad networks and ad exchanges sometimes consists of a limited pool of advertisers and DSPs.
 But an SSP can be connected to multiple ad exchanges and ad networks.
-Due to the increased reach, you have higher chances of reaching the buyers who are ready to pay a premium for your inventory.
+Due to the increased reach, you have higher chance of reaching the buyers who are ready to pay a premium for your inventory.

 Premium Demand: The buyers transacting via SSPs are way bigger than the advertisers using platforms like Google Ads.
 They have huge marketing budgets and are ready to pay more if the inventory is right for them.

 Brand Safety: SSPs take strict measures to make sure that the demand is brand-safe.
-They also have dedicated teams, tools, and third-party partnerships to work only to ensure brand-safety.
+They also have dedicated teams, tools, and third-party partnerships to work only to ensure brand safety.
 Owing to the resources, you can bank upon SSPs that they’ll protect you from malvertising.